Mobile Menu

 1. In medium bowl, combine first 7 ingredients (beef, sausage, bread crumbs, egg, Pecorino Romano, pepper, and kosher salt).
 With hands, combine until mixed well.

 3. When meat is cooked through, put meat in a bowl or plate and set aside.
-Reduce heat to medium and add the onions, celery, and green peppers to the skillet, stirring occasionally. (about 4-5 min)
+Reduce heat to medium and add the celery and green peppers to the skillet, stirring occasionally for 1 or 2 minutes.
+Then add the onions and cook until tender.

 4. Meanwhile, fill large pot with water and add about 1 teaspoon of salt to water.
 Boil water and cook pasta according to package directions.
 When cooked, drain pasta.